 Payback on investing in a nitrogen gas generator is typically about 12-18 months, after which the nitrogen gas produced is essentially free.
 Lease-to-own programs are available from one-year to six-years.

 In-house nitrogen gas generation is the most effective way to neutralize the negative effects of oxygen in the wine-making process.
 Not only does it make for a more consistent product, in-house gas generation is more cost-effective and simplifies the production process.

-Article contributed by David Connaughton, product marketing manager, Parker Hannifin Gas Separation and Filtration Division
+This post was contributed by Randy Peccia, product sales manager, Parker Hannifin Industrial Gas and Filtration Division.

 Other related posts on nitrogen gas generation: